- Updated on August 13, 2020

 – Bronchial asthma: definition, causes and treatment

 – Asthma treatment: the review of the most effective methods to treat asthma

-- Effects of breathing exercises on asthma symptoms - How changes in automatic breathing patterns lead to the elimination of all symptoms and clinical remission of asthmatics.
+– Effects of breathing exercises on asthma symptoms – How changes in automatic breathing patterns leads to elimination of all symptoms and clinical remission of asthmatics.